 People who start leaning java_programming and try to run a piece of code on their computer generally face many problems.
 Even though their Java code is correct, they can’t run it on their Computer.
 There are many things you have to set up to run a program in java on your System.
 The details of those required things we will discuss here.

 If your Computer is not set to run a Java program and you try to compile any program with javac command then we will get error message like this

-If you are seeing this on your computer then you have to set up your Computer to run JAVA code.
+If you see this on your computer, then you have to set up your Computer to run JAVA code.